tonethar/IGME-330-Spring-2022/projects/p1-checkpoint-2.md

 3. The above controls are all styled by Bulma classes - https://bulma.io/documentation/form/general/

-4. Functionality: when the use clicks the button, results will be downloaded and then displayed on the screen, using a custom "card" component that was created by you
+4. Functionality: when the use clicks the button, results will be downloaded and then displayed on the screen

+5. These results will be displayed using a custom "card" component that was created by you
     - refer to [HW - Web Components-3](https://github.com/tonethar/IGME-330-Master/blob/master/notes/HW-wc-3.md) and the `<sw-card>` component as an example

-5. Every time the user clicks the search button, this App page WILL automatically save the last term searched by the user and the third control's UI *state* in the browser's `localStorage` - this was covered in IGME-230/235 here --> [Web Apps 9 - WebStorage API](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md):
+6. Every time the user clicks the search button, this App page WILL automatically save the last term searched by the user and the third control's UI *state* in the browser's `localStorage` - this was covered in IGME-230/235 here --> [Web Apps 9 - WebStorage API](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md):
     - we are going to test this capability by typing in a search term, changing a value of the 3rd control, doing a search, and then closing the browser window.
 When we re-open the window, the user's last search term must be visible, and the rest of the UI should be in the same *state*
     - you will store this app state in an *object literal* under a single "key" named `abc1234-p1-settings` (where `abc1234` is your "banjo id")
     - storing object literals in `localStorage` is covered here - [Web Apps 9 - WebStorage API - Storing Objects with Web Storage](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md#iii-storing-objects-with-web-storage)

-6. There will be a "Favorites" button that adds individual search results to the *Favorites page* - see below
+7. There will be a "Favorites" button that adds individual search results to the *Favorites page* - see below

 <hr>

 ## IV.
 Functional Requirements - *Favorites page*

-- The favorites (or lists or bookmarks) WILL be stored in `localStorage` - in the same object literal, and under the same `abc1234-p1-settings` "key" referenced above
+1, The favorites (or lists or bookmarks) WILL be stored in `localStorage` - in the same object literal, and under the same `abc1234-p1-settings` "key" referenced above

-- These favorites WILL automatically appear on the page when the user first loads it
+2. These favorites WILL automatically appear on the page when the user first loads it

-- There MUST be a be a *Delete* button that clears `localStorage` (thus removing the favorites from the page)
+3. There MUST be a be a *Delete* button that clears `localStorage` (thus removing the favorites from the page)

-- *Optional* - if there are a lot of favorites, the user will probably be able to interact with them in some other way - "View Next 5" and "View Previous 5" buttons
+4. *Optional* - if there are a lot of favorites, the user will probably be able to interact with them in some other way - "View Next 5" and "View Previous 5" buttons

-- *Optional* - the user can also sort, re-order and delete individual favorites*
+5. *Optional* - the user can also sort, re-order and delete individual favorites*

 <hr>